-Each student is receiving a copy of the Nursing Student Policies.
-All students will be expected to indicate by their signature, on the signature page, that they understand and will abide by the contents.
+Each student receives a copy of the Nursing Student Policies electronically, and the most recent version is available on the college website each semester.
+All students will be expected to print the signature page and indicate by their signature on the page, that they understand and will abide by the contents.
+This page is submitted to the lead instructor each semester.